sipeed/MaixPy_DOC/docs/maixpy/en/others/maixhub_faq.md

 ## What to do if the training fails

-After the training fails, please go to the email to check the failure details
+After the training fails, please go to the user center or email to check the failure details